2decomp-fft/2decomp-fft.github.io/docs/source/pages/api_io.rst

       call decomp_2d_write_var(fh,disp,ipencil,var)

-where ``fh`` is a MPI-IO file handle provided by the application (file opened using MPI_FILE_OPEN);
+where ``fh`` is an MPI-IO file handle provided by the application (obtained using MPI_FILE_OPEN);
-``ipencil`` describes the distribution of the input data (valid values are: 1 for X-pencil; 2 for Y-pencil and 3 for Z-pencil); ``disp`` (meaning displacement) is a variable of kind MPI_OFFSET_KIND and of intent INOUT - it is like a pointer or file cursor tracking the location where the next chunk of data would be written.
-It is assumed that the data array is in default size, otherwise the function also takes a second and more general form:
+``ipencil`` describes the distribution of the input data (valid values are: 1 for X-pencil; 2 for Y-pencil and 3 for Z-pencil); and ``var`` is the variable data to be written.
+The ``disp`` argument (meaning displacement) is an integer variable of kind MPI_OFFSET_KIND and of intent INOUT that keeps track of the location in the current file, assuming a new file is being written it should be initialised to ``0``.
+Subsequent calls to ``decomp_2d_write_var`` will update the value as data is added to the file.

+When the variable to be written is not defined on the default grid, a more general form of the subroutine

 ::

       call decomp_2d_write_var(fh,disp,ipencil,var,opt_decomp)

-where the decomposition object ``opt_decomp`` describes the arbitrary size of the global array.
+accepts the decomposition object ``opt_decomp`` describing the arbitrary size of the global array.

-To create a restart/checkpointing file, it is often necessary to save key scalar variables as well.
+When creating a restart/checkpointing file, it is often necessary to save key scalar variables as well.
 This can be done using:

 ::